vedph/cadmus_doc/deploy/docker-setup.md

 ## Windows

-- download and install from <https://hub.docker.com/editions/community/docker-ce-desktop-windows> (see <https://docs.docker.com/docker-for-windows/install/>).
+For Windows 10, it is recommended to apply all the latest updates, so that you can take advantage of WSL 2 (Windows Subsystem for Linux).
+Once your OS is up to date, just follow the directions during Docker setup (you will need to install an additional component when requested).

-Once installed, ensure you have switched Docker to Linux containers.
+- download and install Docker Desktop from <https://hub.docker.com/editions/community/docker-ce-desktop-windows> (see <https://docs.docker.com/docker-for-windows/install/>).

 ## Ubuntu

-In the consumer __Linux machine__, you must have installed *Docker* and *Docker compose*.
+In the consumer __Linux machine__, you must install both *Docker* and *Docker compose*.
 To install (see <https://docs.docker.com/install/linux/docker-ce/ubuntu/>):

 ```bash
 sudo apt-get update